Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

-where $\bX = (\bX_t)_{t \in [0,T]}$ is a stochastic process taking values in the space of time-augmented weakly geometric $p$-rough paths; that is, each $\bX_t \in WG\hat{\Omega}^p_t(V)$.
-Think of $Y_t$ as a volatility process driven by a rough signal $\bX$.
+Think of $Y_t$ as a volatility process driven by a rough signal $\mathcal{X}$.
 The function $f$, which encodes this dependence, is typically unknown.

-A technical issue arises because, as time increases, the domain of $f$ changes: for each $t$, the input $(\bX_s)_{s \in [0,t]}$ represents a collection of rough paths defined on a different time interval.
-To deal with this, we need a consistent way to interpret a rough path in $WG\hat{\Omega}^p_s(V)$ as an element of $WG\hat{\Omega}^p_t(V)$ for all $t \geq s$, so that $f$ can act on a common space.
+Note that, as time increases, the domain of $f$ changes: for each $t$, $(\bX_s)_{s \in [0,t]}$ represents a collection of rough paths defined on a different time interval.
+To deal with this, we need a consistent way to interpret a rough path in $WG\hat{\Omega}^p_u(V)$ as an element of $WG\hat{\Omega}^p_t(V)$ for all $t \geq u$, so that $f$ can act on a common space.

-The idea is to extend $\bX$ from $[0,s]$ to $[0,t]$ by keeping it constant after time $s$.
-Since we work with time-augmented rough paths, it does not make sense to freeze the time component; therefore, only the spatial component will be "stopped."
-We now make this construction precise.

 Given the potential complexity of the notation, we begin with a simple case and build up from there.
-Let $\bX \in WG\hat{\Omega}^p_T(V)$ be represented by the diagram:
+Let the weakly geometric $p$-rough path $\bX \in WG\hat{\Omega}^p_T(V)$ be represented by the diagram:

 for $0 \leq s \leq t \leq T$.
 Fixing $s=0$, we write $\bX_t := \bX_{0,t}$.